 Dr. Norris earned the doctor of philosophy in educational leadership from the University of Mississippi and the master of science in microbiology from the Mississippi University for Women (MUW).
 She also earned her undergraduate degree from the MUW.
 She is a registered medical technologist and has specialist certification in microbiology.Norris worked in labs for many years before changing to hospital education.
 She was the education director for the South Central VA Health Care Network that included 10 medical centers.
 At the University of Mississippi Medical Center, Norris serves as the executive director of academic effectiveness for the campus.

 Dr. Rutledge earned the doctor of philosophy in clinical health sciences at the University of Mississippi.
-He earned his master of health services administration degree from Mississippi College as well as his undergraduate degree.Rutledge has served as the Manager of Emergency Services (Emergency Medicine), Manager of Business Operations (Medicine), and the Director of Accreditation and Assessment (School of Medicine).
+He earned his master of health services administration degree from Mississippi College as well as his undergraduate degree.Rutledge has served as a health policy fellow to Senator Thad Cochran and at UMMC has served as the Manager of Emergency Services (Emergency Medicine), Manager of Business Operations (Medicine), and the Director of Accreditation and Assessment (School of Medicine).
 He currently serves as chief of staff to the vice chancellor for health affairs.

 Dr. Taylor earned the doctor of philosophy and master of science in economics from the Louisiana State University.
 She earned bachelor of arts and bachelor of science degrees from Blue Mountain College.Taylor has served at Millsaps since August of 1992 where she currently holds the Selby and Richard D. McRae Chair of Business Administration in the Else School of Management.
 Prior to coming to Millsaps, she taught at Kansas State University.